 The key to good watering is to keep the soil moist but not soaked.

-Option 2 to for planting a new garden over an existing one requires less time and less effort than option 1 though it does require some physical work on your part.
+Option 2 to for planting a new lawn over an existing one requires less time and less effort than option 1, though it does require some physical work on your part in the form of 2 preparatory steps.

 However, if you do it correctly and do not try to take shortcuts it will work just as well as the more effort-intensive option 1.